Why do people use iron?

 Not only was iron cheaper and easier to get than bronze, it also made better tools.
 With an iron sword, you could slice as well as stabbing with the point.
 Iron armor was lighter and stronger than bronze.
-Iron knives and scissors were sharper than bronze ones and stayed sharp longer.
+So Iron knives and scissors were sharper than bronze ones and stayed sharp longer.

 Iron fish-hooks were stronger and lighter and sharper than bronze or bone hooks.
 Iron cooking pots weighed less, got hot faster, and held heat better than clay pots.
-Iron bars were stronger and could hold more weight.
+And iron bars were stronger and could hold more weight.
 In India, by the 1000s AD architects were even making iron beams to hold up the roofs of big temples.

 India and Central Asia: making iron into steel